 The opposing feedbacks to grazer populations from grazing lawns vs. overgrazed areas reflect differences in the amount and quality of grass forage.
 While forage quantity is determined in part by the extent of grass cover (i.e. versus bare ground), the traits and life histories of grasses are fundamental to shaping the quantity and quality of the grazing resource (Archibald et al., 2019; Coughenour, 1985).
-Viewed through a potential grazing event, grasses have trait syndromes that determine: 1) the likelihood of them being grazed (i.e. attractance-avoidance), 2) how much and which plant parts are consumed (i.e. resistance), and 3) how and how well they recover after being grazed (i.e. tolerance; Archibald et al., 2019).
-Grazing lawn grass species by definition are attractive to grazers, and thus will require trait combinations that minimise the loss of critical tissues and/or allow them to recover rapidly through repeat grazing events.
+Viewed through a potential grazing event, grasses have trait syndromes that determine: 1) the likelihood of them being grazed (i.e. attractance-avoidance), 2) how much and which plant parts can be consumed (i.e. resistance), and 3) how and how well they recover after being grazed (i.e. tolerance; Archibald et al., 2019).
+Grazing lawn grass species by definition are attractive to grazers and have their leaves consumed, so to persist in a community they also require trait combinations that allow them to resist grazers and minimise the loss of critical tissues and/or that allow them to tolerate grazing and recover rapidly through repeat grazing events.
 For example, classic grazing lawn grass species spread laterally along the soil surface via stolons, which protects their meristems from grazers, while simultaneously producing a leafy canopy with highly concentrated forage biomass that is accessible to grazers (McNaughton, 1979; 1984).
-By contrast, grasses that remain in overgrazed areas are expected to avoid being grazed, typically by having sparse architectures that provide little grazing value, although being strongly resistant to grazing with tough leaves and stems may also make grasses highly unattractive to grazers (Bouchenak-Khelladi et al., 2020; O’Reagain, 1993).
+By contrast, grasses that remain in overgrazed areas are expected to avoid being grazed, typically by having sparse architectures that provide little grazing value (Tefera et al. 2010).
+Alternately, grasses with tough leaves and stems are likely to be both strongly resistant to and hence avoided by grazers, such that their dominance reduces the grazing value of a grass community, yet without an increase in bare ground and the risk of erosion typically associated with overgrazing (O’Reagain, 1993; Bouchenak-Khelladi et al., 2020).